-The first section listed on the page is titled “choose accurate keywords.”
+The first section on Apple's page is “choose accurate keywords.”
 There are many similarities between traditional SEO and app store optimization, and choosing the right keywords is essential in both areas.

-If you want more detail on app store optimization, Moz has a helpful overview with more tips to optimize your app correctly for the App Store and Google Play Store.
+If you want more detail, Moz has a helpful overview with more tips on app store optimization.

 When a potential user sees your app in the app store for the first time, they’ll likely notice two things.
 The first is your name.
 The second is your app icon.

-Since both your app name and icon represent your first (and possibly only) chance to make an impression on your customer, it’s essential to make sure that they are aligned and consistent.
+Both your app name and icon represent your first (and possibly only) chance to make an impression on your customer.
+It's critical to make sure that you keep both aligned and consistent.

-In our How to Name Your Business blog post, we mention how important it is to communicate your brand’s values.
-For an app, it’s even more important to target a specific emotion or target audience and to keep it consistent throughout the app user’s journey.
+In our How to Name Your Business blog post, we mention the importance of communicating your brand’s values.
+For an app, it’s essential to target a specific emotion or target audience.
+You want to keep everything consistent throughout the app user’s journey.

 For example, take a look at the app “My Talking Tom,” on the Google Play Store.
 In this game, you’re taking care of a talking cat.
-The icon and name are light-hearted and family-friendly, and you can get a good sense of what the app is about before looking at the description.
+The icon and name are light-hearted and family-friendly.
+You can get a good sense of the app before looking at the description.

-Like the Instagram example above (from an iOS app to an Android app to a website and beyond), your business may evolve from an app into something more.
+Instagram grew from an iOS app, to an Android app, to a website, and beyond.
+Like Instagram, your business may evolve from an app into something more.

 Because of this, it’s a great idea to align your app name with your domain name.
-While the app store will be your primary method of acquiring customers, your domain and landing page will also be a significant acquisition channel.
+Your primary method of acquiring customers will likely be the app store.
+But your domain and website are also important.

-While it’s always preferable to get a .com, don’t be afraid to choose an alternative domain extension (like .net, .app, or a country domain like .co.uk) or add a modifier (like trymyapp or getmyapp).
+While it’s preferable to get a .com, don’t be afraid to choose an alternative domain extension.
+For apps, the best alternative extensions include .net, .app, and country domains like .co.uk.
+Another option is to add a domain name modifier (like trymyapp or getmyapp).

-For many businesses, their website (and domain name) is top-of-mind when people are looking to find out more information.
-For an app, the app store is the first place that many potential users will make their first contact.
+For many businesses, their website is top-of-mind if a customer wants to find out more information.
+For an app, the app store listing serves that purpose.
 Therefore, it’s helpful to prioritize the app store name first.

-By using our app name generator, you’ll be able to find available domain names that you can use for your website and app name.
+By using our app name generator, you’ll find available domain names that you can use for your app and your website.

-Unfortunately, your app isn’t the only one that users will see on the app store!
-It’s vital to keep app store optimization top-of-mind when you’re creating your new app.
+Your app isn’t the only one that users will see on the app store!
+It’s vital to keep app store optimization top of mind as you create your new app.